 Phishing is by far the biggest risk to your password manager.
-That’s why it’s wise to always use 2FA as a back-up plan.
-And since phishing is something only you protect yourself from by being diligent, I’d say that password managers are fairly hack-safe.
+That’s why it’s wise to always use 2FA as a backup plan.
+And since phishing is something only you can protect yourself from by being diligent, I’d say that most password managers are fairly hack-safe.

-We’re not going to be suddenly having fewer websites and apps to log into.
-That’s why maintaining strong passwords will remain important.
-So to do that, enlist the aid of a password manager to keep those logins safe and encrypted.
+We won’t have fewer websites and apps to log into suddenly.
+That’s why it’s important to know how to protect your privacy online — enlist the aid of a password manager to keep those logins safe and encrypted.